Mario vs. Donkey Kong 2: March of the Minis: Plot

 March of the Minis opens with the grand opening for the "Super Mini-Mario World" amusement park based on the highly successful mechanical toys developed by the Mini-Mario Toy Company.
 Immediately following the ribbon-cutting ceremony, Mario presents his VIP guest Pauline with a Mini-Mario toy, while at the same time, Donkey Kong offers her a Mini-Donkey Kong toy.
 When Pauline chooses the Mini-Mario toy, Donkey Kong becomes infuriated and storms off with her to the roof.
 Mario, unable to follow, sends the Mini-Mario toys in pursuit to save Pauline.

 The Mini-Mario toys work their way through eight floors, each with nine challenging rooms, confronting Donkey Kong on each floor.
 Eventually, Mario and the Mini-Mario toys reach the roof and defeat Donkey Kong.
 Afterwards, Mario is relieved to find Pauline safe and sound in a cozy room surrounded by presents (presumably from Donkey Kong in an attempt to impress her) and holding a cup of tea.
 Donkey Kong enters the room, feeling remorse for his behavior, and Pauline picks up a Mini-Donkey Kong toy and kisses it, making Donkey Kong feel better, knowing that she has forgiven him.

 Reception

-The game received "favorable" reviews according to video game review aggregator Metacritic.
-As of July 25, 2007, the game has sold 1.24 million copies worldwide.
+The game received "generally favorable" reviews according to video game review aggregator Metacritic.
+As of July 2007, the game has sold 1.24 million copies worldwide.